 The other day, my friend wanted to know which dog breeds live the longest.
 She was interested in having a small canine companion with floppy ears that would be able to spend many happy years with her.
 Among other small dog breeds, I also suggested that a Chihuahua would be perfect for her.
-My friend, like many Chihuahua owners, wanted to know how long do Chihuahuas live.
+Immediately my friend wanted to know how long do Chihuahuas live.
+Let’s find out!

 How long do Chihuahuas live?
 A healthy Chihuahua can live as long as 20 years.
 Chihuahuas have the lengthiest lifespans among dogs, making them ideal long-term companions.